 Homemade keto marzipan with only 4 ingredients!
 This recipe for sugar free marzipan is not only super easy, but absolutely delicious.
 The perfect low carb treat - enjoy as is, or dip in chocolate or roll in cocoa powder.

 Germans are crazy about marzipan, and I am no exception.
 About an hour from where I grew up in Hamburg is the medieval town of Lübeck, world famous for its "Niederegger Marzipan".
 We always bought it on special occasions like Easter or Christmas, because it's not cheap - but delicious.

 I've had a soft spot for marzipan ever since.
 So when a reader emailed me this morning about how to create a keto marzipan recipe, I decided I just had to post it on the blog.
-Friends, it's so easy, healthy and addictive in all the best ways!
+It is so easy, healthy and addictive in all the best ways!